tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

 #### troubleshooting

-- `Error: Authentication is required.
+- `Authentication is required.
 You need to sign in to your Google Account`

+  - where: standard Google popup in application
+  - when: testing subscription with static responses

   1. <https://www.androidpit.com/how-to-fix-google-play-authentication-is-required-error>

-  I got this error when I tried to test subscription with static responses.

   in the end I did factory data reset to get rid of the error - though it might be sufficient just to remove/add Google account (see also other advice in the article mentioned).

-- `Error: This version of the application is not configured for billing through Google Play`
+- `This version of the application is not configured for billing through Google Play`

+  - where: standard Google popup in application
-  I got this error when I tried to subscribe using reserved product ID (`android.test.purchased`).
+  - when: trying to subscribe using reserved product ID (`android.test.purchased`)

   it has turned out you can only purchase when testing with static responses but not subscribe. all other subscription related methods from `react-native-billing`